 The department supervisor is responsible for making and maintaining a list of all hazardous chemicals and related work practices used in the facility.
+The College is currently using SDSPro a third party chemical inventory and sds management system.
+If you need access to the current system please email Environmental Safety.
 This chemical inventory list must identify all of the chemicals used in the department, the corresponding SDS for each chemical, and the work area(s) in which each is located.
 The inventory list must be updated yearly at minimum, so that it accurately reflects the chemicals in use in the department.

-Each department will submit a copy of the chemical inventory list to the Environmental Health and Occupational Safety office.
-The Environmental Health and Occupational Safety Office will compile a master list of all chemicals in use at the College.
+Each department will use SDSPro to submit their inventories to the Public Health and Environmental Safety (PHES) office.
+PHES will compile a master list of all chemicals in use at the College.
 Copies of the master list will be available upon request.
 In addition, a campus list of all hazardous materials is kept on file at each Public Safety Office for access by emergency response personnel.

 Safety Data Sheets (SDS) provide specific information on the chemical you are using.
 Occupational safety regulations and local emergency planning laws require that departmental supervisors regularly update chemical inventories and SDSs.
 A SDS must be available to you before you work with any material that can impair your health.

 SDSs must be available to all students and employees who work in the area at all shifts; this includes building services and security staff.
 Paper copies of SDSs must be kept in an accessible and clearly visible location by the department who uses the chemical or chemical product.
-The Environmental Health and Occupational Safety office maintains campus-wide chemical inventories and Safety Data Sheets in a central database.
+The Public Health and Environmental Safety (PHES) office maintains campus-wide chemical inventories and Safety Data Sheets in a central database.

 The department supervisor must approve all purchases of new chemicals for the department and then insure that pertinent safety information is supplied and understood before a hazardous material is used.
 If you purchase hazardous materials for your department, you must obtain the associated SDS for the substance and submit it to your supervisor before using the material.
-(A copy of the SDS must also be sent to the Environmental Health and Occupational Safety Office for archiving in the College's Hazardous Materials database.)
+(A copy of the SDS must also be sent to the PHES Office for archiving in the College's Hazardous Materials database.)

 If you transfer chemicals from a labeled container to a portable container that is intended only for your immediate use, no labels are required on the portable container.
 Storage of a chemical requires a container label with product name, hazardous components and all warnings.